 If you are not

-10:32 & 33): "Everyone therefore who acknowledges me before others, I also will acknowledge before My Father in heaven; but whosoever denies Me
+Ashamed to do this, please, follow Jesus' instructions.
+He said (Matthew 10:32 & 33): "Everyone therefore who acknowledges me before others, I also will acknowledge before My Father in heaven; but whosoever denies Me

 before others, I also will deny before My Father in heaven".